benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 {:.hl-para}

-TODO: update to make more of the not-just-HS thing, also perhaps explicit mention of diversity?

-I want to create the **c/c/c studio**[^ccc-group], an after-school extension/outreach program in creative code (using code to make art, music & other cool things) for ACT High School[^hs-college] students interested in the intersection of art & technology.
-Students will participate in a weekly on-campus interactive learning community where they will be guided by instructors in creating their own new works of code-based art & music.
+I want to create the **c/c/c studio**[^ccc-group], an extension/outreach program in creative code (using code to make art, music & other cool things).
+Through school- & community-based one-off workshops and a weekly on-campus studio masterclass, students will be part of an interactive learning community where they will be guided by instructors in creating their own new works of code-based art & music.
 At the end of each semester the c/c/c studio will host a "grad show" gallery exhibition/performance of the students' work.
-This program will attract fantastic students who might otherwise not study Engineering or Computer Science (either at ANU or elsewhere) and engage the wider community in helping them _reimagine_ what it is to be a computer scientist or engineer in the 21st century.
+This program will attract fantastic students who might otherwise not study engineering or computer science (either at ANU or elsewhere) and engage the wider community in helping them _reimagine_ what it is to be a computer scientist or engineer in the 21st century.

-[^hs-college]: since we're in the ACT, I mean Hign School _and_ College (i.e. years 7--12)

 [^ccc-group]:
     named after the